 Here are some more IoT security best practices to help protect your devices and data:

-Internet of Things security concerns are the subject of research within the industry itself as well as the best software engineering schools that recognize and study the potential these systems have.
+IoT security challenges are the subject of intensive research within the industry.
+Even the best software engineering schools recognize and study the potential and vulnerabilities these systems possess.

 Some manufacturers are already offering IoT products with embedded security.
 Also, wireless communication and information processing are being improved with certain optimization methods such as:

 IoT security is a complex issue with potential breaches from multiple sources.
-As the technology is still in its infancy, both manufacturers and users are searching for solutions.
+As this technology is still in its infancy, both manufacturers and users are consistently searching for solutions.

 Security challenges can arise from malware attacks, user incompetence, lack of official updates, uneven manufacturing standards, and rogue IoT devices.
 To minimize the impact of bad security, users can take measures such as keeping IoT networks separate, avoiding Plug & Play features, not using cloud storage, and keeping unique and complex passwords for IoT devices.